 We have seen a huge rise in interest in the super stylish, Concreto range of engineered quartz worktops.
 These beautiful materials are extremely versatile, non-porous and low maintenance – perfect for coping with the demands of everyday family life.
-Concreto worktops offer the appearance of concrete, without the everyday up keep, commonly associated with concrete and natural stone worktops.
+Concreto worktops offer the appearance of concrete, without the everyday upkeep, commonly associated with concrete and natural stone worktops.

-The surface has a unique textured and undulating surface, which looks and feel just like concrete.
+The surface has a unique textured and undulating surface, which looks and feels just like concrete.
 The material creates a striking and unique design aesthetic, and is made in a variety of natural colours – Scuro Concreto (Dark Grey), Grigio Concreto (Cool Grey), Biscotto Concreto (Warm Grey) and Bianco Concreto (White).

 How to incorporate Concreto worktops into your kitchen

 – Complement your Concreto worktop with a simple upstands or tiles above.

 – A waterfall end – perfect for a peninsula, or at the ends of an island.

 – Splashback – Add a slab of stone behind your range, or sink area as a splashback to create a sleek and seamless look